John Kavanagh

 The athletes

-• Gunnar Nelson — UFC welterweight contracted fighter
+• Gunnar Nelson — UFC welterweight contracted fighter and Icelandic ADCC competitor.
+Multiple Performance of the Night bonuses through the 2010s.

 The roster has been smaller than American gyms but has produced one of the most-marketable UFC stars in history.